-Changes Requiring Approval of All Holders.
+- 1. Changes Requiring Approval of All Holders.
 First, there are changes that cannot be made to the indenture or the debt securities without specific approval of each holder of a debt security affected in any material respect by the change under a particular debt indenture.
-Following is a list of those types of changes:

-- change the stated maturity of the principal or reduce the interest on a debt security; - reduce any amounts due on a debt security; - reduce the amount of principal payable upon acceleration of the maturity of a debt security (including the amount payable on an original issue discount security) following a default; - change the currency of payment on a debt security; - change the place of payment for a debt security; - impair a holder's right to sue for payment; - impair the holder's right to require repurchase on the original terms of those debt securities that provide a right of repurchase;

-- reduce the percentage of holders of debt securities whose consent is needed to modify or amend the indenture; - reduce the percentage of holders of debt securities whose consent is needed to waive compliance with certain provisions of the indenture or to waive certain defaults; or - modify any other aspect of the provisions dealing with modification and waiver of the indenture.
-(Section 902)
+The following is a list of those types of changes: - change the stated maturity of the principal or reduce the interest on a debt security; - reduce any amounts due on a debt security; - reduce the amount of principal payable upon acceleration of the maturity of a debt security (including the amount payable on an original issue discount security) following a default; - change the currency of payment on a debt security; - change the place of payment for a debt security; - impair a holder's right to sue for payment; - impair the holder's right to require repurchase on the original terms of those debt securities that provide a right of repurchase; - reduce the percentage of holders of debt securities whose consent is needed to modify or amend the indenture; - reduce the percentage of holders of debt securities whose consent is needed to waive compliance with certain provisions of the indenture or to waive certain defaults; or - modify any other aspect of the provisions dealing with modification and waiver of the indenture.
+(Section 902) - 2.
 Changes Requiring a Majority Vote.
-The second type of change to the indenture and the debt securities is the kind that requires a vote in favor by holders of debt securities owning not less than a majority of the principal amount of the particular series affected.
-Most changes fall into this category, except for clarifying changes and certain other changes that would not adversely affect in any material respect holders of the debt securities.
+The second type of change to the indenture and the debt securities is the kind that requires a vote in favor of the change by holders of debt securities owning not less than a majority of the principal amount of the particular series affected.
+Most changes, including any change or elimination of any provision of the indenture and any modification of any right of the noteholders, require a majority vote.
+A smaller class of changes do not require a majority vote including clarifying changes and other changes that would not adversely affect in any material respect holders of the debt securities.
 (Section 901) We may also obtain a waiver of a past default from the holders of debt securities owning a majority of the principal amount of the particular series affected.
 However, we cannot obtain a waiver of a payment default or any other aspect of the indenture or the debt securities listed in the first category described above under "- Changes Requiring Approval of All Holders" unless we obtain the individual consent of each holder to the waiver.
-(Section 513)
+(Section 513) - 3.
 Changes Not Requiring Approval.
 The third type of change to the indenture and the debt securities does not require any vote by holders of debt securities.
 This type is limited to clarifications and certain other changes that would not adversely affect in any material respect holders of the debt securities.
-(Section 901)
+(Section 901) - 4.
 We may also make changes or obtain waivers that do not adversely affect in any material respect a particular debt security, even if they affect other debt securities.
 In those cases, we do not need to obtain the approval of the holder of that debt security; we need only obtain any required approvals from the holders of the affected debt securities.